-5Energy Program, International Institute for Applied Systems Analysis, Laxenburg, Austria dry spells increases from 7 % to 11 %.
+- 15 Similarly, this warming difference is likely to be decisive for the future of tropical coral reefs.
+In a scenario with an end-of-century warming of 2°C, virtually all tropical coral reefs are projected to be at risk of severe degradation due to temperature induced bleaching from 2050 onwards.
+This fraction is reduced to about 90% in 2050 and projected to decline to 70% by 2100 for a 1.5°C scenario.
+Analyses of precipitation- - 20 related impacts reveal distinct regional differences and several hot-spots of change emerge.
+Regional reduction in median water availability for the Mediterranean is found to nearly double from 9 to 17 % between 1.5 °C and 2 °C, and the projected lengthening of regional dry spells increases from 7 % longer to 11 %.
 Projections for agricultural yields differ between crop types as well as world regions.
-While some (in particular high-latitude) regions may benefit, tropical regions like West Africa, South-East Asia, as well as Central and Northern South America are projected to face substantial local yield reductions, particularly for wheat and maize.
-Best estimate sea-level rise projections based on two illustrative scenarios indicate a 50 cm rise by 2100 relative to year 2000-levels for a 2°C scenario, and about 10 cm lower levels for a 1.5°C scenario.
-In a 1.5°C scenario, the rate of sea-level rise in 2100 would be reduced by about 30 % compared to a 2°C scenario.
-Our findings highlight the importance of regional differentiation to assess both future climate risks and different vulnerabilities to incremental increases in global-mean temperature.
-The article provides a consistent and comprehensive assessment of existing projections and a good basis for future work on refining our understanding of the difference between impacts at 1.5 °C and 2 °C warming.
+While some (in particular - high-latitude) regions may benefit, tropical regions like West Africa, South-East Asia, as well as Central and Northern South America are projected to face local yield reductions, particularly for wheat and maize.
+Best estimate sea-level rise projections based on two illustrative scenarios indicate a 50 cm rise by 2100 relative to year 2000-levels under a 2°C warming, which is about 10 cm lower for a 1.5°C scenario.
+Our findings highlight the importance of regional differentiation to assess future climate risks as well as different vulnerabilities to incremental increases in global-mean temperature.
+The article provides a consistent and comprehensive assessment of existing projections and a solid foundation for future work on refining our understanding of warming-level dependent climate impacts.